udelcodes/udelcodes.github.io/cyber4.md

 *So why have High-Level Languages if they are just turned into a Low-Level Language?*

-- This is because Low-Level Languages is difficult to use and harder to understand then High-Level Languages.
+- This is because Low-Level Languages are difficult to use and harder to understand then High-Level Languages.
 High-Level Languages are much more easier to read, write, and maintain.
 If you think coding in general is hard, Assembly is that much harder.

+### Why do we need to know this?

+We need to know what assembly does because it is going to help us take down the L33k3rs!

+Alice and Bob need us to take control of a L33k3r server so we can destroy it from the inside out!
+This is called pwning.
+So we will be compromising another server to gain access, almost like how we used the File Upload Exploit to gain access to the Global Dessert Vault!